 How-to Add Custom Borders / Backgrounds / Frames to SNES Classic

-5. Download the p8173_ownbgs file here and copy the file to /etc/preinit.d
+3. Download the p8173_ownbgs file here and copy the file into: /etc/preinit.d

-7. Copy the backgrounds folder downloaded from step 6 to /var/lib/hakchi/rootfs/usr/share
+5. Now copy the backgrounds folder from your computer to /var/lib/hakchi/rootfs/usr/share

 You can download custom backgrounds folder here (make sure you extract the folder from the .zip file and if the files inside the .zip file are not in a folder, just extract them and put them in a folder with the same name as the zip file).
 To make your own custom background, simply download one of the custom backgrounds and edit the files inside.

-If you want to set a different frame for each game, read out tutorial here.
+If you want to set a different frame for each game, read our tutorial here.

 If you have any questions, please leave it in the comments below.